byvfx/go-raytracing/README.md

 go run main.go
 ```

-The program will generate an `image.ppm` file in the same directory.
+The program will generate an `image.png` file in the same directory.

 ## Output

-The current implementation generates a 256x256 pixel image with:
+The current implementation generates a 400x225 pixel image (16:9 aspect ratio):

-- Red channel: varies from 0 to 1 (left to right)
-- Green channel: varies from 0 to 1 (bottom to top)
-- Blue channel: constant at 0

-This creates a gradient from black (bottom-left) to yellow (top-right).
+- A sphere positioned at (0, 0, -1) with radius 0.5
+- Sky gradient background:

+The image is saved as `image.png` in PNG format for easy viewing.

+## How It Works

+1. **Camera Setup**: Defines viewport dimensions, focal length, and pixel spacing
+2. **Ray Generation**: For each pixel, creates a ray from camera origin through the pixel center
+3. **Ray Tracing**: Tests if ray intersects with the sphere using discriminant calculation
+4. **Coloring**: Returns sphere color if hit, otherwise calculates sky gradient color
+5. **Image Output**: Writes pixel colors to PNG image file

 ## Progress